nickcherry/news_classifier/README.md

 ## Crawling News Sources

-To crawl news sources, run the following from the project root:
+To crawl news sources and save their content to the `articles` collection of the `news_classifier` database, run the following from the project root:

 ```shell
 ruby exe/crawl